 Through the action plan take steps to meet disabled people’s needs, even if this requires more favourable treatment.

-Equality of Opportunity for all - The School Curriculum
+Equality of Opportunity for all: the School Curriculum

 Where possible pupils with disabilities are fully involved in the normal school curriculum, this includes access to PE and practical subjects for most disabled pupils.
 Where necessary the teachers will modify teaching and learning as appropriate.

-These pupils also have extensive support from support assistants and in some cases external agencies, such as speech and language, visual and hearing impairment services.
+Advice will also be sought as necessary from external agencies such as The Sensory Support Service for pupils affected by visual and hearing impairment, School Nurse, Occupational Therapy and Speech and Language Therapy.

-Participation in SAT’s and other assessment is supported and appropriate arrangements requested in line with guidance to maximise access and achievement.
+Participation in SAT’s and other assessment is supported and appropriate Access Arrangements requested in line with guidance to maximise access and achievement.

 The School Physical Environment